Agility360/AWS/backend/README.md

 The MySQL server is publicly accessible so that the Agility business support and administrative teams can connect using standard client software tools like MS Access.

-Note that IAM is not currently setup for the MySQL server.
+Note that the MySQL server does not currently use IAM.

 ![MySQL cea database](https://raw.githubusercontent.com/Agility360/CEA/master/backend/aws/mysql/er-diagram.png "MySQL cea database")